 The session_id does not appear to be bruteforceable due to its complex nature, so that does not seem to be a feasible scenario.
 There does not appear to be any significant security impact, therefore this does not qualify for a bounty.
 If you can update this report with a PoC that shows a clear security impact, please do so and we can re-evaluate this issue.

 After the Facebook team response.
 I look for different ways to exploit this issue.
 After some time I noticed if a page analyst browses the path without session_id.
 He can still able to access and manage the business plan.
 I immediately reopen the report.
-One of the Facebook team members confirms the issue.
+One of the Facebook team members confirms the issue is valid.

 Don’t stop if the security team closes your report as informative.
 Always try to look for different ways to exploit the issue.